Model Opinions Logo

 30D Band (80% confidence)

-80% confidence interval for total return over the next 30 days.
-Reflects the model's assessment of likely trading range based on current fundamentals and market conditions.
+80% confidence interval for price movement over the next 30 days.
+Reflects the model's near-term volatility assessment based on current conditions.

 Gap Risk Index (0-100)